The iUniversity

 César Franck’s Psyché

-Fanelli and Satie were experiementers, amateures really.
-Fanelli’s music, and only one work has so far been recorded (xxxx) is not monumental, and yes, Satie’s is.
-(Debussy orchestrated two of Satie’s Gymnopiedies for piano in 18xx).
+Fanelli and Satie were experimenters, amateurs really.
+Fanelli’s music was not monumental, and yes, some of Satie’s is.
+(Debussy orchestrated two of Satie’s Gymnopiedies for piano in 1897).
 But it was Psyche that was the work of pure angelic, romantic genius.

-The work opens with quiet strings and a solo clairnet played on the off-beats and rests briefly in measure five on an x minor seventh chord.
+The work opens with quiet strings and a solo clairnet played on the off-beats and then circles around an E minor seventh chord in measure five.
 This sets the tone for the entire work.

 French Composers with Recommendations